 Tech Stack Storage Overview of uber

-Requirements for Uber-Like Projects
+Requirements For Uber-Like Projects

 Uber was launched in 2009, and for the longest time, the platform had a backend with a monolithic architecture.
-In other words, the app used a single database along with several app servers to manage all online requests.

-For the initial period, this worked just fine.
 However, as the platform grew, the need for new features also surged.
-And to integrate new features, the development team had to deploy all the code at once.
+To integrate new features, the development team had to deploy all the code at once.
 This affected the app’s speed and made the process of introducing new features extremely risky and time-consuming.
-This is because every integration could potentially bring the entire system down.
-This led to the adoption of microservices architecture.

-Microservices
+1. Microservices

 Uber’s microservice architecture circa mid-2018 from Jaeger